M-O-Marmalade/Flourish/README.md

 # HOW TO INSTALL

-Just *download the latest version from the Releases section above!* If you would like the latest build though, you can download it by following the steps/GIFs below!
+Just *download the latest version from the Releases section above!* If you would like the latest experimental build though, you can download it by following the steps/GIFs below!

 1. **Download** the tool from this repository\
 ![Download](https://raw.githubusercontent.com/M-O-Marmalade/Pix/master/downloadflourish.gif)